dhtdht020/osc-dl/README.md

 OSC-DL is an advanced Python 3 command line utility for obtaining homebrew from the Open Shop Channel repository, and scraping it's contents.

-Soon, it will be available as a PIP package for use in other projects that require obtaining homebrew applications.

 Currently, the following features are implemented:

 - Listing all apps on the remote repository.